How to Raise Capital Without Giving Up Control of Your Business

 In some cases, equity funding is the right route to take, but structure is just as important as valuation.
 Founder authority is also safeguarded by minority stakes, non-voting special shares, and board control when designed properly.
 The negotiation has to be about control, not just how much money is coming in.

 Studies clearly demonstrate that founders who negotiate governance terms upfront are significantly more likely to achieve operational independence.
-Careful deal structure minimizes disputes down the road and ensures that power remains in relative balance as the business grows.
+When you carefully structure a deal, you can avoid disagreements in the future and keep power levels relatively stable as the business grows.

 6. Strengthen the Business Before Raising Capital